Generic Name and Formulations:

 Give by IV infusion over 30 mins.
 CrCl ≥30mL/min or on regular hemodialysis: administer 1500mg as single dose, or 1000mg followed by 500mg one week later.
 Renal impairment (CrCl <30mL/min) and who are not receiving regularly scheduled hemodialysis: administer 1125mg as single dose, or 750mg followed by 375mg one week later.

 History of glycopeptide allergy.
 Discontinue if serious hypersensitivity or skin reactions occur.
-Risk of Clostridium difficile-associated diarrhea; discontinue if suspected or confirmed.
 Moderate or severe hepatic impairment (Child-Pugh Class B or C).
 Renal impairment (CrCl <30mL/min).
 Pregnancy (Cat.C).
 Nursing mothers.

-Nausea, headache, diarrhea, vomiting, rash, pruritus; ALT elevations, infusion-related reactions (eg, Red-Man Syndrome), C. difficile-associated diarrhea.
+Nausea, headache, diarrhea, vomiting, rash, pruritus; ALT elevations, infusion-related reactions (eg, Red-Man Syndrome), C. difficile-associated diarrhea (discontinue if occurs).

 Clinical Pain Advisor Articles